IanBaptista/javaStudies/PrimitiveTypes/readme.md

 # Primitive Types Practice

-use of primitive types to memorizem them, and practice some:
+use of primitive types to memorize them, and practice some:
 - concatenation
 - simple math
 - casting